Emoji domain: Function

 Each emoji has a unique Punycode representation.
 For example, "😉" in an IDN is represented as "xn--n28h".
 There are several generators on the Internet that allow one to convert emoji to Punycode and back.

 Availability and registration

-As of April 2022, there are 11 top-level domains for which emoji domain registration is possible: .cf, .fm, .ga, .gq, .kz, .ml, .st, .tk, .to, .uz, and .ws; as well as 14 second-level domains: .radio.am, .radio.fm, .co.il, .org.il, .com.kz, .org.kz, .biz.ua, .co.ua, .pp.ua, .co.uz, .com.uz, .com.ws, .net.ws, and .org.ws.
+As of April 2022, there are 11 top-level domains for which emoji domain registration is possible: .cf, .fm, .ga, .gq, .kz, .ml, .st, .tk, .to, .uz, and .ws; as well as 12 second-level domains: .radio.am, .radio.fm, .co.il, .org.il, .biz.ua, .co.ua, .pp.ua, .co.uz, .com.uz, .com.ws, .net.ws, and .org.ws.

 The registration of an emoji domain can be more difficult than with normal domain names using only ASCII characters, since it is sometimes not possible to enter emoji into the online registration forms of domain name registrars, and instead the Punycode representation must be entered.

 The availability of an emoji domain can be verified by using an emoji domain search engine or by checking the WHOIS data of the punycoded domain.